postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 If you have only worked with methods so far, you may be already used to use the `meta.Proceed()` method in your template.
 This method also works a property template: when called from the getter, it returns the field or property value; when called from the setter, it sets the field or property to the value of the `value` parameter.

-If you need to get the property value from the setter, or if you need to set the property value to something else than the `value` parameter, you can do it by getting or setting the `meta.FieldOrProperty.Value` property.
+If you need to get the property value from the setter, or if you need to set the property value to something else than the `value` parameter, you can do it by getting or setting the `meta.Target.FieldOrProperty.Value` property.

 ### Example: string normalization

-This example illustrates a strongly-typed property template with a single accessor that uses the `meta.FieldOrProperty.Value` expression to access the underlying field or property.
+This example illustrates a strongly-typed property template with a single accessor that uses the `meta.Target.FieldOrProperty.Value` expression to access the underlying field or property.

 The following aspect can be applied to fields of properties of type `string`.
 It overrides the setter to trim and lower case the assigned value.